 The first institutional survey exhibition of Shu Lea Cheang (b.
-1954, Tainan, Taiwan) takes the artist’s first feature film Fresh Kill (1994) as a starting point, presenting the artist and filmmaker’s world-building practices and updating works from the past three decades.
+1954, Tainan, Taiwan) takes the taiwanese-american artist’s first feature film Fresh Kill (1994) as a starting point, presenting the artist and filmmaker’s world-building practices and updating works from the past three decades.

 Cheang moved to New York City in the 1980s, where she joined the vibrant scene of independent cinema and started experimenting with video, live TV, and network technologies.
 Since the 1990s, her work has challenged and furthered our understanding of digital culture.
 Cheang anticipated the advance of alternative currencies, investigated gamified societies, and probed biotechnologies.
 Her works often develop over several years through different stages and media, including video, installation, performance, and various forms of cinema.